Fans get first look at the Aftershocks

-WICHITA, Kan. – – We are just over a week away from ‘The Basketball Tournament’ or TBT making its way to Wichita for the very first time.
+WICHITA, Kan.
+(KSNW) – We are just over a week away from ‘The Basketball Tournament’ or TBT making its way to Wichita for the very first time.

 The Wichita Regional will feature three alumni teams from Wichita State, Kansas and Kansas State.